pingcap/docs/develop/dev-guide-sample-application-java.md

 # Build a Simple CRUD App with TiDB and Java

-This document will show you how to use TiDB and Java to build a simple CRUD application.
+This document introduces how to use TiDB and Java to build a simple CRUD application.

 > **Note:**
 >
-> We recommend writing TiDB applications using Java 8 later version.
+> It is recommended to use a version later than Java 8.
 >
-> If you want to write a TiDB application using Spring Boot, you can refer to [Build the TiDB Application using Spring Boot](/develop/dev-guide-sample-application-spring-boot.md)
+> For using Spring Boot, refer to [Build the TiDB Application using Spring Boot](/develop/dev-guide-sample-application-spring-boot.md)

 ## Step 1.
 Launch your TiDB cluster

-This part describes how to start a TiDB cluster.
+The following introduces how to start a TiDB cluster.

-### Using TiDB Cloud Free Cluster
+### Using a TiDB Cloud Free Cluster

 [Create a free cluster](/develop/dev-guide-build-cluster-in-cloud.md#step-1-create-a-free-cluster)

-### Using Local Clusters
+### Using a Local Cluster

-The process of starting a test cluster is briefly described here, and you can consult [Deploy a local test cluster](/quick-start-with-tidb.md#deploy-a-local-test-cluster) or [Deploy a Formal TiDB Cluster](/production-deployment-using-tiup.md) for more information.
+For more information, see [Deploy a local test cluster](/quick-start-with-tidb.md#deploy-a-local-test-cluster) or [Deploy a TiDB Cluster Using TiUP](/production-deployment-using-tiup.md) for more information.

 ## Step 2.
 Get the code